-The total floor area is the total floor area constructed in the project, and includes roof (projected area) and basement area.
+The total floor area for superstructure works is the total floor area constructed in the project including the roof area (projected area) but excluding the areas for basement and first storey.
+The total floor area for basement works includes the first storey area.

-The maximum Buildable Design Score for the structural system inclusive of structural bonus points is 45 points
+The maximum Buildable Design Score for the structural system inclusive of structural buildable features is 45 points